|BRJ Front Page||See all Essays||Send a Comment|

 Cultural unity is a strong force that promotes social cohesion in the group or nation, but resists dilution by foreign elements that deviate from the group's norm by such factors as ethnicity, culture, religion, or language.
 To preserve this unity, laws in all societies (including religions, political parties, fraternal societies, etc.) distinguish between those who are bona fide members of the group and those who are not.
 The individual's feeling of belonging in a group depends on a feeling of identity with that group, and this is weakened and threatened when the group's identity is diluted or when competing cultural groups enter the same territory.

-The human need for belonging to an identifiable group is undoubtedly natural and ancient; it is seen in tribalism, and an good example is the state of the native populations of North America before the European invasion.
+The human need for belonging to an identifiable group is undoubtedly natural and ancient; it is seen in tribalism, and a good example is the state of the native populations of North America before the European invasion.
 The American Indians lived separated in tribes that felt a strong sense of tribal identity and defended their territories against neighboring tribes, all of which were potential and often actual enemies.
-The development of the "nation" - a geographically distinct group, much larger than the tribe, whose members share a common descent, speak a common language, practice similar customs, respect similar traditions, and hold similar beliefs, had not yet occurred among the North American natives when they were overrun by European conquerors, but occurred in Europe, where nations were outgrowths of earlier tribal units, probably initially by coalescence of related tribes.
+The development of the "nation" – a geographically distinct group, much larger than the tribe, whose members share a common descent, speak a common language, practice similar customs, respect similar traditions, and hold similar beliefs, had not yet occurred among the North American natives when they were overrun by European conquerors, but occurred in Europe, where nations were outgrowths of earlier tribal units, probably initially by coalescence of related tribes.

 The history of Europe (as of the political world everywhere) is one of search for national ethnic identity that has resulted in the 50-odd separate countries recognized today in that compact continent.
 In just the past twenty-five years in Europe, nineteen nations have been involved in splitting or unification of territory, so that there has been an increase of at least thirteen nations in Europe during the past quarter century.
 Yugoslavs found themselves unable to live together as one nation, and broke up in a series of bloody wars into seven ethnically based nations; the ethnic break-up of the USSR similarly resulted in eight nations in Europe and a further five in Asia; and Czechoslovakia divided along ethnic lines to become two nations.
 The reunification of Germany differs from the other cases in that it made one larger nation out of two, but it was also based on the desire for ethnic unification.
 None of these realignments were the result of the historically typical desire to increase national power; on the contrary, each (with the exception of Germany) resulted in smaller and less powerful states.
 But they were all motivated by local popular desires to unify their ethnic group by separating from other groups.
 The motive is invariably what we might clumsily call anti-multiculturalism, which, it could be argued, may be the historical leitmotif of modern Europe.